-5.6 Hydrologic Computer Programs
+1-5.5 Hydrologic Computer Programs

-A. The recognized computer models are T-20, TR-55 and HEC-1.
+1.A.
+The preferred hydrologic model for the City is HEC-HMS.
+The use of other computer modeling software is to be approved by the City Engineer.
+The recognized computer models are T-20, TR-55 and HEC-1.
 When using any model use the procedures outlined in the respective user's manual.
 Data generated with the model and the results of the program shall be summarized on the drainage plans.
 Hydrologic data obtained from the Corps of Engineers in the NUDALLAS format shall be converted to the HEC-1 format.

-B. In using the Soil Conservation Service's TR-20 program for hydrograph analysis use the procedures outlined in Technical Release No. 20 (17).
+2. In using the Soil Conservation Service's TR-20 program for hydrograph analysis use the procedures outlined in Technical Release No. 20 (17).